ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ToDo: Correct scope in artwork

 ## Join Response
 On receiving the Join Request, the KDC processes the request as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, and may return a success or error response.

 If 'client_cred' field is present, the KDC verifies signature in the the 'client_cred_verify'.

 In the case of success,the Client is added to the list of current members, if not already a member.
 The Client is assigned a NODENAME and assigned a sub-resource /ace-group/GROUPNAME/nodes/NODENAME.
 NODENAME is associated to the access token and secure session of the Client.
-For Publishers, their public key is also associated with tuple contaiing NODENAME, GROUPNAME and access token.
+For Publishers, their public key is also associated with tuple containing NODENAME, GROUPNAME and access token.
 The public key of the Publisher is stored.

 ToDo: Do we require a backward security; MUST KDC generate new group keying material.